PrefectHQ/prefect/docs/concepts/flow-runners.md

 DockerFlowRunner(image="my-custom-tag")
 ```

 When using a custom image, you must have the `prefect` Python package installed and available from the default `python` command.
-We recommend deriving your image from a Prefect base image such as `prefecthq/prefect:2.0a13-python3.8`.
+We recommend deriving your image from a Prefect base image available from [Docker Hub](https://hub.docker.com/r/prefecthq/prefect/tags?page=1&name=2.0).

 ### Adding requirements to the default image